rashidpbi/js-practice/docs/1_javascript_language/a)overview.md

 // for different purposes in mind, different languages exists which are built on top of js. these are transpiled to js first inorder to be executed in browser .

 // js is iniially created for browser only but is now used in other environments as well.

+//if an unhandled error (like reference error, typeError ) is thrown in a script, js will stop executing further lines of the code.
 ```

 ### 1.2 IDEs